TBD54566975/dwn-proxy-js/README.md

 Should we be transport-agnostic?
 Which is to say, the `Your handler` would/could define the forward mechanism?

 OpenAPI docs for the outbound API calls?

+Why even have the inbound and outbound within the same process? (b/c of DWN Protocols)

+Inbound messages can execute the DWN-specific `authorization` validation

 ---